Skip to content

 > cargo test

-The most common reuse target is what just happened.
+The most common memory target is what just happened.
 Recency selectors make this cheap:

 Terminal window